Patacode/gitignore-template-generator/DOCUMENTATION.md

 well.

-If combined with [remote templating](#remote-templating), local result will be merged into remote result, and local template names will be prefixed with a star (`*`) in [-l --list](#-l-list) output.
+If combined with [remote templating](#remote-templating), local result will be merged into remote result, titled with `### *<name> ###`, where `<name>` corresponds to the template name (i.e. filename) capitalized, and local template names will be prefixed with a star (`*`) in [-l --list](#-l-list) output.
 As well, robust template names check will additionally include local template list.

 With this feature enabled, the expected workflow is the following:

+1. Fetch from local any *valid* templates (i.e. stored on your local file system)
-1. Fetch from remote any *valid* remote template names (i.e. supported by the templating service)
+2. Fetch from remote any remaining *valid* templates (i.e. supported by the templating service)
-2. Fetch from local any remaining template names
 3. If any error occurred, either remotely or locally, they will all be propagated.
-This includes error messages to `stderr` and script's return value, which, for the latter, will be the sum of remote and local execution status.
+This includes error messages to `stderr` and script's return value, which, for the latter, will be the sum of remote and local execution status

 As remote fetching will only be done for *valid* template names (i.e. supported by the templating service), even without the [-c --check](#-c-check) option enabled, it allows for a more granular error message in case no matched templates were found, neither locally, nor remotely.

+If you have a local template with same name as a remote one, both will be merged into final output, with all local templates being defined first.

+Local and remote templates will be grouped in two sections being named `## LOCAL` and `## REMOTE` respectively.

 Here is an example where remote service is operational but none of the provided template names, `foo` and `bar` in this case, were matched: